Date: May 16-17, 2020

 What is Kum Nye?

 It is a form of Tibetan yoga that works with the subtle energy system.
 The Kum Nye I will be teaching comes specifically from the Kum Nye developed by Tarthang Tulku who first introduced this in the US in the 1970’s.
 It has been developed into a beautiful system of yoga, meditation, massage and healing.
 I have been practicing this on and off for over 25 years.
 I was first introduced to this in the early 1990’s, when I worked as a bodyworker, and have since incorporated many of its principles in my own teachings and practices.
 Many of the teachings I have offered to you over the years have inlcuded elements of Kum Nye, and the philosophy behind it has informed much of my work.
-Now that I will be an ‘official’ Kum Nye Instructor, I am excited to be able to introduce this profound system to you!
+In 2019, I received authorization to teach this more openly from my teacher, Arnaud Maitland.

 What will be be doing?